pmndrs/react-three-fiber/README.md

 This is a collection of useful helpers and abstractions for [react-three-fiber](https://github.com/react-spring/react-three-fiber), saving you some boilerplate.

+PR's more than welcome!
+If you find yourself repeating set-up code often and if it's generic enough to be useful to others, add it here.

 <br />

     npm install drei